Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 - Security if a big problem for this approach:
   - If I can imitate your mobile host, all of your traffic will be directed to me.

+**Mobile connectivity works in a very cool way. ** Because its hard to keep mobile hosts connected as they change location and it would be wasteful to recalculate the routes every time it moves so we use a **home agent with a home address**.
+We someone wants to reach our mobile user it will first be sent to the home agent who will tunnel it through to the **mobile host at the care of address** user with information of the sender.
+The mobile user will then respond directly to the sender and communication will go between the two from then on.

 ### Ad-Hoc Networks